The Ultimate Guide to Headless CMS

 Chatbot

 But the real gem for developers is the decoupling of the front-end presentation from the back-end logic.
-The truly future-proof headless vendors are agnostics with frameworks and APIs, enabling the developers to build solutions with exactly the tools they prefer.
+The truly future proof headless vendors are agnostics with frameworks and APIs.
+This enables the developers to build solutions with exactly the tools they prefer.

 Chapter 5